FHaurum/FHSQLMonitor/README.md

 # FHSQLMonitor
+November 12, 2020: Version 1.1.1 of Power BI desktop report has been updated with visual header help, trend lines, ...

-October 23, 2000: Version 1.1 has been released and it contains more features and reports, error changes as well as improved reports.
+October 23, 2020: Version 1.1 has been released and it contains more features and reports, error changes as well as improved reports.

 This project is a SQL Server Monitoring tool that can easily be installed on a single SQL server instance, helping to monitor the state of it.